SimonBauer-git/lxardoscope_wemos_d1_mini/README.md

 ![Alt the little daughterboard on the wemos board (able to meassure ac)](https://raw.githubusercontent.com/SimonBauer-git/lxardoscope_wemos_d1_mini/main/PXL_20240302_200453836.MV.jpg) this is version 2 of the daughterboard, it can meassure ac voltages with the use of a voltage devider. you need a 200k resistor depending on the voltage meassured.
 ## continous aquisition
 with continous aquisition (i.e. reading one sample, then transmitting that), 45ksps is possible or 22.5khz (so anything in the audio frequency range).
-62ksps is possible or 31khz if you change the cpu frequency to 160mhz (can be done in arduino IDE).
+62ksps is possible or 31khz if you change the cpu frequency to 160mhz (can be done in arduino IDE). this methode is particularly suited for low frequency stuff.
 ## buffered aquisition
-by reading a lot of samples (in this case 16384) and then transmitting them in bulk much greater sampling rates are achivable, how much I am not sure of myself as due to the pulsed nature of the datastream the lxardoscope application doesnt show it correctly, I tested it with a 1 microsecond pulse though and it showed up as a squarewave, that was ok in terms of stability, so atleast 500khz.
-I have fixed the timebase issue now, you need to devide the tspan variable by 6 in lxa_ard.c to get atleast semi accurate results (of course this isnt a precision instrument by any means).
+by reading a lot of samples (in this case 24k) and then transmitting them in bulk much greater sampling rates are achivable, how much I am not sure of myself as due to the pulsed nature of the datastream the lxardoscope application doesnt show it correctly, I tested it with a 1 microsecond pulse though and it showed up as a squarewave, that was ok in terms of stability, so atleast 500khz.
+I have done some tweaks to make the trace more stable, particularly at frequencies below 1khz, i have asigned fixed values to tspan and nbchar in lxa_ard.c, to match the hardware.
 # using it on x86 linux
-just download the lxardoscope code for linux, specify 2000000 BAUD in the code and use it, no extra steps required
+just download the lxardoscope code for linux, specify 2000000 BAUD in the code and use it, no extra steps required if you use the continous sampling methode, if not use my code.
 ## using it on windows
 either use a linux vm and then do the same as on x86 linux or use wsl. you need wsl-usb to be able to use the usb from the computer on wsl.
-## using it on android
+## using it on android (no longer in active developement)
+this is no longer in active developement due to application stability issues, you can however mod the code like described above and below.
 ![Alt my scope running on an android tablet](https://raw.githubusercontent.com/SimonBauer-git/lxardoscope_wemos_d1_mini/main/PXL_20240212_120237860.MV.jpg)
 ### with proot-distro already setup with a desktop enviroment
 just download the folder android from here. you need to install libforms-dev and ibforms-bin to use it and to compile it. you need the app tcp uart transparent bridge, specify it to be server in the app.